 The Long Chase

-This is a piece of writing which was written by another person, but extended by myself.
+This is a piece of writing which was originally written by Geoffrey Landis, but extended by myself.
 I make no profit from this writing and all credits go to it's original author.
 If requested, I will remove it, but I hope that is is received graciously.

 The Long Chase